The Guide to the Niue Village Show Days and Marine Days

 Dancing and Singing

-Niueans love to sing and dance where Polynesian-style performances are all part of the show day experience.
-There is usually a stage or a performance are set up for entertainment to be performed, typically from the local school children.
+Niueans love to sing and dance and Polynesian-style performances are all part of the Show Day experience.
+There is usually a stage or a performance area set up for entertainment to be performed, typically from the local school children.

-Food is a huge part of the village show day experience where not only can you browse stalls of locally-grown produce but also grab some hot food from the umu!
+Food is a huge part of the Village Show Day experience where not only can you browse stalls of locally-grown produce but also grab some hot food from the umu!
 Umu is a traditional underground oven where pigs and chickens are slow-cooked alongside root vegetables and other local delicacies.
-It’s also your chance to try the revered uga (coconut crab), which often take centre stage for village events.
+It’s also your chance to try the revered uga (coconut crab), which often takes centre stage for village events.

 Games and Competitions

-Finally, a village show day is not complete without some healthy competition and we mean that in the literal sense with local fruit and vegetables being judged!
-There are also competitions for the best woven crafts, the best embroidery, the best uga and more.
+Finally, a Village Show Day is not complete without some healthy competition and we mean that in the literal sense with local fruit and vegetables being judged!
+There are also competitions for the best woven crafts, the best embroidery, the biggest uga and more.
 Games also get underway, from spear-throwing to crab racing.

-Dive into detail on different aspects of the Niuean culture in The Guide to the Niuean Culture for Travellers.
+Dive into detail on different aspects of the local culture in The Guide to the Niuean Culture for Travellers.

 Niue Village Marine Days

-Barbecues typically take place in an evening at the village’s main sea track, where it’s customary to bring a contribution to the meal if you want to take part.
+Barbecues typically take place in the evening at the village’s main sea track, where it’s customary to bring a contribution to the meal if you want to take part.

 Other Events in Niue

-If you miss out on a village show day or a village marine day, then there are plenty of other events that happen in Niue either once a year or once every two years.
+If you miss out on a Village Show Day or Marine Day, then there are plenty of other events that happen in Niue either once a year or once every two years.
 There are often community celebrations for holidays, such as Christmas, as well as some of the following events…

 Happening on the first weekend after the New Year, Takai celebrates the New Year in this traditional Niuean event with a modern twist.
 Locals decorate their vehicles and drive from village to village giving out candy to passers-by.
-Check out How to Spend the New Year in Niue for more details.
+Check out What is Takai in Niue?
+(How Niueans Celebrate New Year) for more details.